 4. Access to the Litter Box

-Litter box placement is a common dilemma for cat lovers, and most keep the box in the bathroom where foul odors are not unusual.
+Litter box placement is a common dilemma for cat lovers, and most owners keep the box in the bathroom where foul odors are not unusual.
 Most felines prefer using the restroom in private, and they consider the litter box room as their fortress of solitude.
 Entering the bathroom for several minutes may be seen as disrupting the cat’s routine.
-Your cat can start crying or scratching the door when you shower because it’s bothered that you closed off part of its territory.
-If your shower frequently interrupts your pet’s litter breaks, you can move it to another location to allow more privacy.
-For a cat that seems hesitant to use the litter box, you can keep two in the house to ensure your pet will not be obligated to use the bathroom on the carpet.
+Your cat can start crying or scratching the door when you shower because they’re bothered that you closed off part of their territory.

 5. Hiding Area

 Have you noticed your cat exploring the shower and tub when you’re in the other room?
 Even if the litter box is in another area, your cat may consider the bathroom as an ideal hiding spot.
-Most cats enjoy the sensation of rubbing their paws on cool ceramic tiles, and your scent mixed in with other fruity fragrances may also be appealing to your cat.
-Taking a shower in its favorite hiding spot will likely pique the animal’s interest.
-If you close the door to keep your cat away, your pet will want to come in and see what you’re doing in one of its favorite spots to relax.
+Most cats enjoy the sensation of rubbing their paws on the cool ceramic tiles, and your scent mixed in with other fruity fragrances may also be appealing to your cat.

-How To Keep Your Cat Out of the Bathroom
+How to Keep Your Cat Out of the Bathroom

-Yelling “get out” or “no, get away” is not the correct approach if you’re trying to keep your cat out of the bathroom.
-The animal may run away for a minute, but it will probably return until it learns the correct way to respond.
-Using positive reinforcement techniques can help your cat understand which areas are off-limits.
-Before closing the bathroom door, lead your cat out of the bathroom and give it a treat when it’s out of the room.
-Close the door and avoid responding to any cries or carpet scratching.
-If your cat receives a treat before you shower, it may eventually realize that standing quietly outside is more favorable than bothering you in the bathroom.
+Before closing the bathroom door, lead your cat out of the bathroom, and give them a treat once they’re out of the room.
+Close the door, and avoid responding to any cries or carpet scratching.
+If your cat receives a treat before you shower, they may eventually realize that standing quietly outside is more favorable than bothering you in the bathroom.

 Keeping the Bathroom Safe for Your Cat

-Your cat may stop following you into the shower, but it will probably explore the bathroom at some point when it’s unoccupied.
+Your cat may stop following you into the shower, but they will probably explore the bathroom at some point when it’s unoccupied.
 Although cats are not known for drinking from the toilet like dogs, it’s best to keep the lid closed.
-A cat can slip into the water when it jumps on the toilet seat, and a frantic cat could hurt itself, struggling to escape the chilly water.
+A cat can slip into the water when it jumps on the toilet seat, and a frantic cat could hurt themselves struggling to escape the chilly water.
 Also, some homeowners in cold climates add antifreeze to the toilet in the winter to prevent freezing.
 Antifreeze is toxic to cats and dogs, and you need to keep the toilet lid shut to avoid accidental ingestion and a frantic trip to the veterinary clinic.

-Conclusion
+In Conclusion

 Related Cat Reads: